UTSCCSCC01/finalprojects22-ebeauty/backend/README.md

 ## explanation
 It's a bit hard to explain things I've done and it's pretty late right now, so I'll just go briefly.

-currently, I've implement the authorization part with creating schema of provider, and I've linked it to the "goal" (I should rename it to post and input name from movieId to something else in future, but now things are still in draft)
+currently, I've implement the authorization part with creating schema of provider, and I've linked it to the "goal"

 ### create provider
 so what we should do first, is to create a provider in url: localhost:5000/api/providers and with raw json body like: